 The soft-tissue sarcomas are a group of rare but anatomically and histologically diverse neoplasms.
 This is due to the ubiquitous location of the soft tissues and the nearly three dozen recognized histologic subtypes of soft-tissue sarcomas.

-Age The age distribution in adult soft-tissue sarcoma studies is < 40 years, 20.7% of patients; 40 to 60 years, 27.6% of patients; and > 60 years, 51.7% of patients.
+The age distribution in adult soft-tissue sarcoma studies is as follows: 20.7% of patients are < 40 years of age; 27.6% are 40 to 60 years old; and 51.7% of patients are > 60 years.

-Chronic lymphedema Soft-tissue sarcomas have been noted to arise in the chronically lymphedematous arms of women treated with radical mastectomy for breast cancer (Stewart-Treves syndrome).
+Soft-tissue sarcomas have been noted to arise in the chronically lymphedematous arms of women treated with radical mastectomy for breast cancer (Stewart-Treves syndrome).
 Lower-extremity lymphangiosarcomas have also been observed in patients with congenital lymphedema or filariasis complicated by chronic lymphedema.

 Signs and symptoms of soft-tissue sarcoma depend, in large part, on the anatomic site of origin.
 Due to the ubiquitous location of the soft tissues, these malignancies may arise at any site in the body where soft tissues are located.
 Since 50% of soft-tissue sarcomas arise in an extremity, the majority of patients present with a palpable soft-tissue mass.
 Pain at presentation is noted in only one-third of cases.

-Retroperitoneum Retroperitoneal sarcomas account for 15% of all soft-tissue sarcomas.
+Retroperitoneal sarcomas account for 15% of all soft-tissue sarcomas.
 Most patients (80%) present with an abdominal mass, with 50% of patients reporting pain at presentation.
 Due to the considerable size of the retroperitoneum and the relative mobility of the anterior intra-abdominal organs, these tumors often grow to substantial size before the patient's nonspecific complaints are evaluated or even before an abdominal mass is noted on physical examination.

-The relative rarity of soft-tissue sarcomas, the anatomic heterogeneity of these lesions, and the presence of more than 30 recognized histologic subtypes of variable grade have made it difficult to establish a functional system that can accurately stage all forms of this disease.
-The revised staging system (6th edition) of the American Joint Committee on Cancer (AJCC) and the International Union Against Cancer (UICC) is the most widely employed staging classification for soft-tissue sarcomas (Table 1).
-All soft-tissue sarcoma subtypes are included, except dermatofibrosarcoma protuberans.
-Four distinct histologic grades are recognized, ranging from well differentiated to undifferentiated.
+The relative rarity of soft-tissue sarcomas, the anatomic heterogeneity of these lesions, and the presence of more than 50 recognized histologic subtypes of variable grade have made it difficult to establish a functional system that can accurately stage all forms of this disease.
+The staging system of the American Joint Committe on Cancer (AJCC) and the International Union Against Cancer (UICC), now in its 7th edition (2010, with publication of the 8th edition planned for mid 2016), is the most widely employed staging classification for soft-tissue sarcomas (Table 1).
+In the 7th edition, the staging for GIST has been separated from staging of other sarcomas for the first time (Table 2).
+All soft-tissue sarcoma subtypes are included, except desmoid tumors (deep fibromatosis), Kaposi sarcoma, and infantile fibrosarcoma.
+In keeping with the FNCLCC (FÃ©dÃ©ration Nationale des Centres de Lutte Contre la Cancer) sarcoma grading system, three distinct histologic grades are recognized, based on the degree of differentiation, mitotic activity, and necrosis.

 Understanding relevant clinicopathologic prognostic factors is important in treatment planning for patients with soft-tissue sarcoma.
 Several reports document the adverse prognostic significance of tumor grade, anatomic site, tumor size, and depth relative to the investing fascia (for extremity and body wall tumors).
 Patients with high-grade lesions, large (T2) sarcomas, a nonextremity subsite, or deep tumor location are at increased risk for disease relapse and sarcoma-specific death.